GalaaDD/GalaaDD/README.md

 👋 Hello, I'm Galaad, a passionate tech enthusiast from France with a focus on Python and JavaScript.

 I love building innovative solutions that make a positive impact.

-Currently diving into Python programmation, exploring the endless possibilities these technologies offer.
+Currently diving into Python programming, exploring the endless possibilities these technologies offer.

 Open to collaborations and always eager to learn.
 Let's connect and code together!